GrandMoff100/HomeAssistantAPI/docs/index.rst

 --------------------------

 We very warmly welcome contributions.
-This library has come a long since its one-file humble beginning as a Saturday afternoon project with some buddies.
+This library has come a long way since its one-file humble beginning.
+On a Saturday afternoon with some buddies.
-But there is still much much much more to do!
+But while miuch has been done already there is still much much much more to do!
 Which is exciting!
-If you're a developer that has an idea, suggestion or just wants to be helpful.
+If you're a developer that has an idea, suggestion or just wants to be helpful because you're nice.
 See our *newly minted* :ref:`Development page <development_page>` for contribution ideas, guidelines, procedures and what to expect with your PR.
 Happy developing!
 We hope to see your PRs soon.

 ..